TheJJ/ceph-cheatsheet/README.md

 ```

 ```
+# in the same CephFS, there can be multiple storage policies
+# for example, this 7+3 pool can be to store some directories 'more safe'
 ceph osd erasure-code-profile set backup_7_3 k=7 m=3 crush-failure-domain=osd
 ceph osd pool create lol_backup 64 64 erasure backup_7_3
 ceph osd pool set lol_backup allow_ec_overwrites true